Your basket is currently empty!

-Ivermectin is an FDA-approved anthelmintic for treating parasitic infections like strongyloidiasis and onchocerciasis.
+Ivermectin is an FDA-approved anthelmintic used to treat parasitic infections, including strongyloidiasis and onchocerciasis.

 It’s available as oral tablets or topical lotions.
 Your doctor will prescribe the proper dose based on your weight and condition.